Last Resort for those in Crisis

 This program is administered by the United Way AFL-CIO Labor Liaison Sharon Peccini.

 For more information or to enroll in Project Warm-Up please call (860) 464-7281.

-Project Warm-Up is funded in part by the Community Foundation of Southeastern Connecticut, the Frank Loomis Palmer Fund; Bank of America, Trustee, and the Bodenwein Public Benevolent Foundation; Bank of America, Trustee, and the Edward and Mary Lord Foundation, and the MDA-UAW Local 571.
+The Community Foundation of Southeastern Connecticut, the Frank Loomis Palmer Fund; Bank of America, Trustee, the Bodenwein Public Benevolent Foundation; Bank of America, Trustee, and the Edward and Mary Lord Foundation, and the MDA-UAW Local 571.